Ultralight Sleeping Bags

 Click here now to plan your next great backpacking adventure using my downloadable, expert e-guides.

-BUY IT NOW You can support my work on this blog by clicking any of these links to purchase a Feathered Friends Hummingbird UL 30 or 20 at featheredfriends.com, a women’s Egret UL 30 or 20 at featheredfriends.com, or a men’s Swallow UL 30 or 20 at featheredfriends.com.
+You can support my work on this blog, at no cost to you, by clicking any of these links to purchase a Feathered Friends Hummingbird UL 30 or 20 at featheredfriends.com, a women’s Egret UL 30 or 20 at featheredfriends.com, or a men’s Swallow UL 30 or 20 at featheredfriends.com.

 Was this review helpful?
 If so, would you like to support my work by clicking here to leave a tip for The Big Outside?Thank you.